letsmeet-click/meta/plan.md

   - Django 1.8+
   - DRF (if api is a go)
   - allauth / social-auth ?
   - template based webpage with Django or api-based with angular?
+    - rw: No. Just Real Django.